 - Lots of shitty products & sales pages

 - Hard to tell what does well without investing traffic

 - High costs associated to the e-commerce platform

-The best way to get started on ClickBank is to start as an affiliate, promoting pages that have already been optimized, in order to build your sales funnels.
+One of the best ways to make money with Clickbank is to start as an affiliate, promoting pages that have already been optimized, in order to build your sales funnels.

 Much like keyword research for SEO, picking the right product to promote on ClickBank is extremely important.
-No matter how good you are at promoting, if you push traffic to a sales page that doesn't sell, you will not make much money.
+No matter how good you are at promoting if you drive traffic to a sales page that doesn’t sell, you will not make much money.